joegnis/ansible-provision/README.md

 vagrant plugin install vagrant-triggers
 ```

-to automatically remove the VM from SSH know\_hosts.
+to automatically remove the VM from SSH known\_hosts.

 ### Create a Separate Playbook for Debugging